cskwrd/atm-machine/README.md

 1. Clone this repo your docker host.
 1. In a terminal window, navigate to the cloned repo.
 1. Create `.env` file, by running: `echo "ATM_MACHINE_TOKEN_SECRET=$(head --bytes=256 /dev/urandom | base64 --wrap=0)" > .env`
-1. Run: `docker compose -f docker-compose.yml up -d`
+1. Run: `docker compose -f docker-compose.yml up -d --build`
 1. If successful, app will be available at: `http://<your-docker-host>:8090`

 ## Dev Setup